vsmac/Linux_Essentials/tree-command/README.md

               sachin
               README.md

-tree -N # s used to display the directory structure in a format that avoids color coding and treats all filenames as plain text.
+tree -N # is used to display the directory structure in a format that avoids color coding and treats all filenames as plain text.
 # example: tree -N Downloads
 output: #  Downloads
               ├── aman